 When Highlights Along the Way reader, Cassie messaged me photos from her The Greatest Showman Costume family photo shop I almost hung up my hat when it came to blogging about costumes.
+The Greatest Showman is one of our all time favorite family friendly movie musicals!
 I bow down at this family’s Halloween costume and I am here to declare I will never be as cool as them.
 If you are in love with The Greatest Showman and have a love of Cosplay, you are in for a treat!
 I asked if she minded writing about how they made their epic family costume photo shoot come together and she said yes.
 Below is a guest post sharing about how you can DIY your own The Greatest Showman group costume.

 My family; as well as every other family in the world, has been obsessed with the movie, ‘The Greatest Showman’ and its soundtrack.
 Not a day goes by where someone isn’t singing or dancing to the music (and I admit… it’s often times me.)
 When it came time for choosing our Halloween costume this year, we had a unanimous vote for The Greatest Showman.
 While the kids changed their characters a few times I finally gave them a deadline and whoever they picked is who they had to be.
 Once that was settled, the costuming fun begins.
 The hunt is on for those perfect pieces that will make the family costume unforgettable.